WXYT (AM): Mutual and NBC Blue Networks

 On June 1, 1932, WXYZ's affiliation with CBS ended.
-The trade magazine Broadcasting reported that the reason was "to make way for more local programs.
+The trade magazine Broadcasting reported that the reason was "to make way for more local programs".
 In 1934, WXYZ was one of the founding stations of the Mutual Broadcasting System, along with WOR in New York City, WGN in Chicago, and WLW in Cincinnati.

 On September 29, 1935, WXYZ dropped out of the Mutual group to become an affiliate of the NBC Blue Network.
 The following year, its parent company, Kunsky-Trendle, changed its name to King-Trendle.
-WXYZ was contractually obligated to provide The Lone Ranger to Mutual for another four years, so although the program originated from WXYZ, it was heard in the Detroit area on Mutual's new affiliate, CKLW 800 AM.
+WXYZ was contractually obligated to provide The Lone Ranger to Mutual for another four years, so although the program originated from WXYZ, it was heard in the Detroit area on Mutual's new affiliate, CKLW in nearby Windsor, Ontario.